kubernetes/enhancements/keps/sig-network/20180612-ipv4-ipv6-dual-stack.md

 - Link Local Addresses (LLAs) on a pod will remain implicit (Kubernetes will not display nor track these addresses).
-- Service Cluster IP Range `--service-cluster-ip-range=` will support the configuration of one IPv4 and one IPV6 address block)
+- Service Cluster IP Range `--service-cluster-ip-range=` will support the configuration of one IPv4 and one IPV6 address block).
-- Service IPs will be allocated from only a single family (either IPv4 or IPv6 as specified in the Service `spec.ipFamily` OR the first configured address block defined via `--service-cluster-ip-range=`).
+- Service IPs will be allocated from one or both IP families as requested by the Service `spec` OR from the first configured address range if the service expresses nothing about IP families.
 - Backend pods for a service can be dual-stack.
-- Endpoints addresses will match the address family of the Service IP address family (eg. An IPv6 Service IP will only have IPv6 Endpoints)
+- Endpoints (not EndpointSlice) addresses will match the first address family allocated to the Service (eg. An IPv6 Service IP will only have IPv6 Endpoints)
+- EndpointSlices will support endpoints of both IP families.
 - Kube-proxy iptables mode needs to drive iptables and ip6tables in parallel.
-  This is required, even though service IP support is single-family, so that Kubernetes services can be exposed to clients external to the cluster via both IPv4 and IPv6.
   Support includes:
   - Service IPs: IPv4 and IPv6 family support
   - NodePort: Support listening on both IPv4 and IPv6 addresses
   - ExternalIPs: Can be IPv4 or IPv6